yairm210/Unciv/Uniques.md

 "Earn [amount]% of killed [unitFilter] unit's [param1] as [param2]" - param1 accepts "Cost" or "Strength", param2 accepts "Culture", "Science", "Gold" and "Faith".
 For example, "Earn [100]% of killed [Military] unit's [Strength] as [Culture]", "Earn [10]% of killed [Military] unit's [Cost] as [Gold]".
 This can also be applied directly to a unit (as a unique or as a promotion effect).

-"Upon capturing a city, receive [amount] times its [stat] production as [param1] immediately" - param1 accepts "Culture", "Science", "Gold" and "Faith".
+"Upon capturing a city, receive [amount] times its [Stat] production as [param1] immediately" - param1 accepts "Culture", "Science", "Gold" and "Faith".

 "-[amount]% maintenance cost for buildings [cityFilter]"